praveek/launch.en/help/extension-reference/web/core-extension/core-release-notes.md

 v1.6.2

 * **New Data Element 'Constant'** - The Core extension now includes a new data element called 'Constant'.
 This can be used when you need to store a constant value that will be referenced in various conditions, actions or custom code.
+Many thanks to @janexner for this contribution.

 ## September 11, 2019